-- Section 3.3, "Rules Management" - Oracle Complex Event Processing EPL Language Reference.
+- Section 3.3, "Rules Management" - Oracle Fusion Middleware EPL Language Reference for Oracle Complex Event Processing.

 7.1 Creating a Rule in an EPL Processor

 You can create a new rule in an existing Oracle CEP application that uses one or more EPL processors.